-The relentless competition for new and repeat customers is, well, relentless, especially on the high street.
-It has never been more important to understand what your customers are actually buying, not just what you sell them.
-This is something we, as individuals, experience constantly, but when we start a business, it seems to elude us completely!
+The relentless competition for new and repeat customers is, well, relentless, particularly on the high street, so it has never been more important to understand what your customers are actually buying, not just what you sell them.
+As customers ourselves, we’re always aware of the difference between what we want to buy and what a retailer is trying to sell us, yet when we start a business, this concept seems to elude us completely.

-Shopping is an emotional experience; emotions that are responsible for the zillions of decisions we make at lightning speed which determine what we buy, where we buy, when we buy, and from whom.
-Understanding these complex emotions and how they’re influenced by time, lighting, sound, colour etc, is difficult at best, and only the retail giants with very deep pockets are able to get anywhere near working it out, using it against us to their advantage.
+Shopping is an emotional experience.
+The emotions are responsible for the zillions of decisions we make at lightning speed that help us determine what we buy, where we buy, when we buy, and from whom.
+Understanding these complex emotions and how they’re influenced by time, lighting, sound, colour etc. is difficult at best, and only the retail giants with bottomless pockets can get anywhere near working it out, using it against us to their advantage.

 For the bulk of small businesses, one of two things happens.
-Some try to understand the basics of what’s going on and make the shopping experience as appealing as possible.
-They put enormous effort into the customer experience/journey, employing and training great staff to bring it all together.
+Some try to understand the basics of what their customers need, and they make the shopping experience as appealing as possible.
+They put enormous effort in, employing and training excellent staff to bring it all together.
 Others do nothing whatsoever because they don’t understand or don’t care enough.

-Some logos are complex, colourful and detailed, some are very simple, so consider this question; as your business grows, at what point do you stop using your logo to tell people what you do, and start relying on the strength of your brand to carry the message?
+Some logos are complex, colourful and detailed, and some are very simple.
+Consider this question; as your business grows, at what point do you stop using your logo to tell people what you do, and start relying on the strength of your brand to carry the message by itself?

-The London Chocolate Co is a small, boutique, specialist chocolate maker, established in 2006 and serving a niche market of customers.
+The London Chocolate Co is a small, boutique, specialist chocolate maker.
+Established in 2006, they serve a niche market of customers.
 Their logo is striking but complex and detailed, delivering a strong message that leaves you in no doubt as to what they do.
 Then there’s Cadbury; a giant in mass-market confectionery, who has been making and selling chocolate for nearly 200 years.
-Ok, their ‘logo’ is a fancy typeface but it doesn’t need any further explanation and, when you see it, you immediately ‘see’ chocolate and probably want some!
+Ok, their ‘logo’ is a fancy typeface, but it doesn’t need any further explanation and, when you see it, you immediately ‘see’ chocolate and probably want to eat some!

-There are businesses that start-up and believe, unwaveringly, from day one that their ethos, their position in the market, the quality and strength of their product, and the money they’ve invested in design, are enough to create a minimalist identity which they wear like a badge of honour, expecting everyone to ‘get them’.
+From day one, some new businesses steadfastly believe that their ethos; their position in the market; the quality and strength of their product and the money they’ve invested in the design are, collectively, enough to create a minimalist identity which they wear like a badge of honour and expect everyone to ‘get them’.

-I won’t share any examples here but we’ve all seen these pretentious ‘brands’.
+I won’t share any examples here, but we’ve all seen these pretentious ‘brands’.
 Sometimes they work-out, sometimes they don’t, not long term anyway.
-They try to shortcut the process of establishing a brand in order to join the elite club whose members occupy the relatively tiny space of instantly recognisable brands, ignoring that this takes time, effort, more time, more effort, and so on.
+They try to shortcut the process of establishing a brand in order to be able to join the elite club whose members occupy the relatively tiny space of instantly recognisable brands, ignoring that this takes time, effort, more time, more effort, and so on.